nicksteinbauer/redbarncms/src/pages/services/construction-management.md

 **Environmental Compliance**

 Our environmental team is trained to work on large transit & heavy civil construction projects and oversee compliance.
-We have fish biologists and wetland scientists that handle the coordination with the regulators and provide the proper documentation.
+We have fish biologists and wetland scientists who coordinate with the regulators and provide the proper documentation.

 <!--EndFragment-->